next-theme/hexo-word-counter/README.md

 [![hexo-image]][hexo-url]
 [![lic-image]](LICENSE)

-Symbols count and time to read for articles in Hexo blog.
+Word count and time to read for articles in Hexo blog.

-Better than [`hexo-reading-time`](https://github.com/ierhyna/hexo-reading-time) and faster than [`hexo-wordcount`](https://github.com/willin/hexo-wordcount).
-No external dependencies.
+The word count is based on [Unicode® Standard Annex #29](https://www.unicode.org/reports/tr29/).
+Thus, when multiple languages are present in the post content, the total word count can be accurately counted.

+With the power of Rust, this plugin is faster than almost all other Hexo plugins that offer similar functionality.
+See the [benchmark](#Benchmark) below.

 ## Installation